X-Men Misfits

-X-Men: Misfits is an original English-language manga version of the X-Men story created by Dave Roman, Raina Telgemeier, and art by Anzu.
+X-Men: Misfits is an original English-language manga version of the X-Men story written by Dave Roman and Raina Telgemeier, and drawn by Anzu.
 Published in 2009, it is owned by both Del Rey Manga and Marvel.
 The book is the story of Kitty Pryde and her time at Xavier's School for Gifted Youngsters.

 The book appeared on The New York Times Best Seller list for paperback graphic novels for at least five weeks.

 Plot

 Kitty Pryde has always been an outcast at school especially when her mutant genes kick in.
 Shortly after she is visited by a teacher at Xavier's School for Gifted Youngsters.
 When Kitty arrives at the school she finds she is the first female student at the school, the only other girls being the teachers Jean Grey, and Ororo Munroe (Storm).
-She is taken in by the HellFire Club, a group of hot headed mutants.
+She is taken in by the Hellfire Club, a group of hot headed mutants.